Archomeda/lightfx-extender/README.md

 notification area next to the clock on your taskbar.
 Right-click on the icon and enable the devices that you want to have LightFX Extender support for.

+When LightFX Extender is started for the first time, it will automatically attempt to enable supported devices.

 For advanced configuration, please check the file `settings.json` in the configuration folder (`%APPDATA%\LightFX Extender`) or right-click on the icon in your taskbar and choose *Open configuration folder*.
 This file will be